Accrual Concept in Accounting: Definition & Examples

 What is the accrual basis of accounting, with an example?

-Why is accrual concept important?
+Why is the accrual concept important?

 What are typical examples of accruals?